machinarii/hypervibe/README.md

 # HyperVibe

-A macOS menu-bar app that turns a paired Apple TV Siri Remote into a **trackpad, button controller, and Claude Code gesture pad** for your Mac.
+A macOS menu-bar app that turns a paired Apple TV Siri Remote into a **a walkie talkie for Claude Code ** for your Mac.

-> **Fork & improvements.** HyperVibe is built on top of [Remotastic](https://github.com/lauschue/Remotastic) by [@lauschue](https://github.com/lauschue), which provided the foundational Siri-Remote HID handling, MultitouchSupport integration, and menu-bar scaffolding.
-HyperVibe extends it with configurable Claude Code workflows, hold-capable push-to-talk, trackpad swipe commands, hardened-runtime signing for modern macOS, and a refreshed identity (name, icon, menu-bar glyph).
+Hyper optimize your vibe coding productivity with HyperVibe and Claude Code!
+Just grab, push and talk!

+It has been tested with Siri Remote Model A1513 (1st Gen).

 ---

 ## Features

-### Trackpad (Siri Remote surface)
+### Trackpad

+- **Trackpad swipe gestures** — single-finger flicks in each of four directions fire a configurable action (see "Swipe Gestures" below)
 - **Cursor movement** via single-finger drag
 - **Two-finger scroll** (natural-scroll direction, configurable scale)
 - **Tap-to-click** on the trackpad surface
 - **Drag** by holding the trackpad click and moving
-- **Trackpad swipe gestures** — single-finger flicks in each of four directions fire a configurable action (see "Swipe Gestures" below)

 ### Buttons